 Resistance from Internal Team

 Sometimes, team members are resistant to working with consultants because they feel threatened or intruded upon.
 The best way to avoid this situation is to make sure your team is informed about why you are bringing in consultants, how they will be directly affected, and what is expected of them.
 Keeping them engaged throughout the process will ensure they feel valued.
-This is a great time to incorporate change management practices to facilitate a smooth integration between internal and external teams.
+This is a great time to incorporate change management practices to facilitate a smooth integration as internal teams and consultants work together.

 Cost